 • DVD Copy Software: These programs can extract DVD contents to your computer.

-In this section, we have carefully selected and recommended six of the most popular and highly rated free DVD copy software options available right now.
-To help you make a more informed and efficient decision, we conducted a side-by-side comparison of the six products from several key perspectives that matter most to users.
+In this section, we have carefully selected six of the most popular and highly rated DVD copy software options.
+To help you make a more informed and efficient decision, we conducted a side-by-side comparison of them from several key perspectives that matter most to users.

-Our Picks: Best 2 DVD Copy Software of 2025
+Editor's Picks: Best DVD Copy Software of 2025

-DVDFab DVD Copy is known for its powerful decryption abilities, multiple copy modes, and user-friendly interface, making it easy to back up, clone, or customize DVD copies while maintaining high video and audio quality.
+• Why: DVDFab DVD Copy is known for its powerful decryption abilities, multiple copy modes, and user-friendly interface, making it easy to customize and backup DVD copies while maintaining stable ISO/folder/DVD output.

-MakeMKV, excels at quickly and simply ripping DVDs to the widely compatible MKV format, automatically removing most copy protections and preserving original quality without compression.
-Together, these two tools offer reliable and flexible solutions for anyone looking to copy or digitize their DVD collections.
+• Why: MakeMKV, excels at quickly ripping DVDs to MKV format, automatically removing most copy protections and preserving quality.

 1. DVDFab DVD Copy